 Design and manage initiatives and strategies that advance health equity and healthy communities through policy, systems, and environmental changes.

 Over the last two decades, we have demonstrated that by reshaping policies, systems, and environments, multi-sector community partnerships can help everyone achieve their full potential for health and well-being.
-In addition, we help each funder, partnership, and community leader we serve advance equity by elevating health equity as a priority in all projects and initiatives.
+In addition, we help each funder, partnership, and community leader we serve advance equity by elevating it as a priority in all projects and initiatives.
 To learn more about Healthy Places by Design’s tailored approach to community change, explore our Community Action Model.
 Our collaboration with the following organizations offers additional examples of our team’s experience with designing and managing community change initiatives:

 New Jersey Health Initiatives (NJHI)